-This section explains methods of application for entry clearance or permission of residency within the UK as a partner of a current resident, of either a permanent or temporary nature, or as a partner of somebody else entering under another category.
+This section explains methods of application for entry clearance or permission of residency within the UK as Partners of UK Residents, of either a permanent or temporary nature, or as a partner of somebody else entering under another category.
 The section also details what to do if your relationship with a UK resident breaks down when you are settled within the country due to them.

 This information only covers people originating from outside the European Economic Area (EEA) and Switzerland.

 Partners of UK Residents – Partners of British citizens and people settled within the UK